-Initial Population
+A. Initial Population

 The current LEO population is taken as the initial population.
-From the Space-Track\ Two Line Elements catalog (as of September 2022) it is possible to retrieve a total of around 24,000 objects.
+From the Space-Track [26] Two Line Elements catalog (as of September 2022) it is possible to retrieve a total of around 24,000 objects.
 Since the source-sink model is based on different classes, it is important to distinguish the space objects within the four species.
-To this aim, two other sources have been used: DISCOSweb, developed by the European Space Agency, and CelesTrak.
-The object class and the status of the https://discosweb.esoc.esa.int.
-Assessed September 2022.
+To this aim, two other sources have been used: DISCOSweb [27], developed by the European Space Agency, and CelesTrak [28].
+The object class and the status of the objects (active or inactive) are retrieved respectively from the two sources.
+The MIT's processed catalog consists of 21,014 TLEs, out of which 10,869 are debris, 7,015 payloads (5,129 active and 1,886 inactive), 1,421 rocket bodies, and the remaining 1,709 Mission Related Objects.
+Figure 4 shows the resulting initial population with respect to the altitude shells.